JoeTheDave/kaleido/README.md

 - [ ] Bug: When using settings button to change size, borders reside from previous size configuration.
 UGLY
 - [ ] Bug: Memoization around the kaleidoGen function was removed because it hindered re-render after settings change.
-- [ ] Bug: Default size 40 should not have a querystring param
+- [ ] Bug: Friendly selection doesn't seem to be working correctly

 - [ ] Populate more color palettes and include config options to switch between them.
 - [ ] Add config control for radius coefficient